 Brainstorm to think of synonyms, broader terms and narrower terms to describe each of these concepts.

-Example: Your client is an adolescent male with anger management challenges and problematic alcohol and drug use.
-You are considering referring him to a group therapy program.
+Example: You are developing an intervention plan for an adolescent female client with problematic alcohol and drug use.
+You are considering referring them to a group therapy program.

 If your first search doesn't get good results, try substituting one or more of the keywords with some of the synonyms you have found from brainstorming or the ones you've seen in used in articles.